ucdcsl55/Generate-TV-Scripts/README.md

  * Building the Neural Network:
      * Batching the data
      * Creating dataloaders
-     * Initializing RNN model and defining layers
+     * Initializing RNN acchitecture
-     * Forward propagation of the neural network
+     * Defining layers
+     * Applying FeedForward behaviour
-     * Initialize the hidden state of an LSTM/GRU
+     * Initializing hidden state of an LSTM/GRU
-     * Apply forward and back propagation
+     * Applying Forward and Backpropagation
-  * Training the Neural Network
+  * Training the model
-  * Set and tune hyperparameters
+  * Setting and tuning hyperparameters

 **********************************************************************
 ## Part 3 - Implementing the model